 BA (Hons.), MSc (Dist.), FCHE.

-He also teaches Ecopsychology at Schumacher College, is an Honorary Research Fellow at the University of Exeter and maintains various independent research interests to support his professional practice.
+I also teach Ecopsychology at Schumacher College, am a Fellow of the Centre for Human Ecology and maintain various independent research interests to support my professional practice.

-After winning a bursary, he came back to the UK in 1998 to attend a course at Schumacher College with the late Arne Naess before returning to New Zealand to train outdoor leaders in eco-education at the National Outdoor Training Centre (“OPC“) and Outward Bound NZ.
+After winning a bursary, I came back to the UK in 1998 to attend a course at Schumacher College with the late Arne Naess before returning to New Zealand to train outdoor leaders in eco-education at the National Outdoor Training Centre (“OPC“) and Outward Bound NZ.

 In 2000 I moved to Scotland and graduated from the Centre for Human Ecology (CHE) (www.che.ac.uk) in Edinburgh in 2003, with an MSc (with distinction) in Human Ecology.
 I went on to become a Director and Teaching Fellow of the CHE and to co-lead the post-graduate course in Ecopsychology that the CHE ran collaboratively with University of Strathclyde until 2010.

 In 2008, I was asked by WWF-Scotland to design an outdoor programme to catalyse and support leadership for sustainability aimed at people with influence in Scottish society.
 This work became know as The Natural Change Project which has been the main focus of my work ever since.
 Natural Change has been very successful resulting in – amongst many other things – fundamental changes to the National Curriculum which place sustainability at the core of formal education in Scotland.
 Today Natural Change is an independent social enterprise company supported by a charitable foundation.